serverless/scope/README.md

 ### Features:

-- no servers!
+- Look mom!
+No servers!
-- no github rate limiting
+- Avoid github rate limiting via event driven webhooks
+- Customizable styles 💁
-- Customizable columns
+- Map your projects tags into the columns you want
-- Customizable color scheme
+-
-- Customizable visible labels on cards

 Map your projects github labels to columns of your choosing and have them automatically update.

 ## Why?

 We built this tool for our community to help keep people up to speed with what is happening at a higher level and highlight where we actively want feedback.

+- Quickly sort and see high priority issues & Pull requests
+- Call out which issues need attention from your community
+- Zoom into important aspect of your open source project

 Diagram here